factchain/factchain-website/index.md

 **Bonus - Mint X community notes to support authors**

 To introduce Factchain to a broader audience, we have enabled the minting of every X community note as ERC-1155 tokens.
 Each community note is identified by its unique URL [https://twitter.com/i/birdwatch/n/](https://twitter.com/i/birdwatch/n/)\<noteID\> mapping to an NFTs collection on-chain, with a random token supply ranging from 1 to 42.
-Minting one or several of them does not grant any creatorship on the note but makes you one of the happy few owners of its bound Factchain NFT, with attributes described in chapter 5.
-(AI-generated image, OpenSea-compliant metadata)
+Minting one or several of them does not grant any creatorship on the note but makes you one of the happy few owners of its bound Factchain NFT, with attributes described in chapter 5 (AI-generated image, OpenSea-compliant metadata)

-The mint price starts at 0.0001 ETH (approximately 2.20 US dollars when writing).
+Mint price starts at 0.0001 ETH (approximately 2.20 US dollars when writing).

+The following screenshot shows a famous X community note enriched with the **Mint it** button from the Factchain browser extension.
+Click and mint this [banger](https://twitter.com/i/birdwatch/n/1730273287358263482).
 <br/><br/>
 {:refdef: style="text-align: center;"}
 ![](assets/mint_it.png)
 {: refdef}
 <br/><br/>

-X community notes authors are anonymous.
+X community notes' authors are anonymous.
 Factchain can't derive an X user ID from an X community note author ID.
-Until the community finds the best ZKP solution to automate the claiming process, If you're an author, please reach out to claim your rewards at $> **contact at factchain.tech** ⭐
+Until the community finds a smooth ZKP solution to automate the claiming process, if you're the author, please reach out to claim your rewards $> **contact at factchain.tech** ⭐